How to pay for grad school: Going back to school as an adult

-Learn the different ways to pay for college as a nontraditional adult student, including financial aid options and more for adult students.
+Learn the different ways to pay for higher education as a nontraditional adult student, including financial aid options and more for adult students.

 Whether you’re looking to advance your career or start a new one, furthering your education can be a rewarding next step in your personal and professional development.

-1. Find out if your employer offers tuition reimbursement
+1. Find out if your employer supports you

 Continued professional development can play a significant role in your success as an employee.
-If you're considering returning to school to expand your skills for your current career, check if your employer offers tuition reimbursement benefits.
+If you're considering returning to school to expand your skills for your current career, check if your employer offers tuition reimbursement benefits and/or retirement plan matches for student loan payments.
 If they do, understand the details and potential tax consequences of the program.

 2. Get credit for your life experiences